-We’re talking marketing for photographers, with three simple, actionable steps designed to help you boost your brand, promote your portfolio, and get more clients!
+We’re talking marketing for photographers, with six simple, actionable steps designed to help you boost your brand, promote your portfolio, and get more clients!
 (Photos & quotes by: NICOLE JANSMA)

 You have the gear, the portfolio, and the passion.
 Now you just need the work!
-Here are three things you can do TODAY to get more clients fast.
+Here are six marketing strategies you can do TODAY to get more bookings fast.

 #1: Curate Your Portfolio – Especially On Instagram!

 We talk to successful, experienced photographers every single day, and they all tell us the same thing: they’re booking tons of work through Instagram!

 Your Instagram feed should be thoughtfully curated.
 The ratio of casual shots to professional imagery should be approximately 1 : 7.

 To get more bookings, DO post these photos on Instagram:

 - professional-quality photos you’ve made of your own family or friends

 - no more than ONE behind-the-scenes photo per week!

 If you’re struggling to maintain a healthy professional/personal balance, maybe it’s time to create a separate Instagram account for your personal photos – one your clients won’t see or associate with your brand.